zales/sys-ink/README.md

 # SysInk

-A high-performance, lightweight system monitor for Raspberry Pi with Waveshare e-Paper display, written in Zig.
+A lightweight system monitor for Raspberry Pi with Waveshare e-Paper display, written in Zig.

 ## Features